-- ½ teaspoon orange extract
+- 1/2 teaspoon orange extract

-- ½ cup semisweet chocolate
+- 1/2 cup semisweet chocolate

-- ½ cup heavy cream
+- 1/2 cup heavy cream

 - Mix the flour, salt, baking powder, and baking soda.
-Add in the flour mixture and the buttermilk in alternating additions, flour - buttermilk – flour – buttermilk – flour.
+Add in the flour mixture and the buttermilk in alternating additions, beginning and ending with the flour: flour – buttermilk – flour – buttermilk – flour.
 Scrape down the bowl between each addition.
 Do not overmix.

-- Divide the batter between the two 6" pans and bake until the tops are springy and a tester inserted in the center comes out clean, about 22-30 minutes.
+- Divide the batter between the two 6″ pans and bake until the tops are springy and a tester inserted in the center comes out clean, about 22-30 minutes.
 Let cool.

 - Meanwhile, make the ganache.
 Heat the cream until hot but not boiling and pour over the chopped chocolate.
 Let sit for a minute and whisk until combined.
 Let the ganache sit at room temperature until cool and pour-able consistency.
 It will thicken as it cools.
 If you use it while it is still warm, it will be too thin.